Disgaea 5: Development

 On September 1, 2014, the game was announced at the Tokyo Game Show.
 The development team initially considered a multi-platform release including the PlayStation 3, however decided to create a game "which could only be done on the PS4 platform."
-A trial version of the game was made available via download code included within the September 25, 2014 issue of Dengeki PlayStation.
+A trial version of the game was made available via download code included within the September 25, 2014, issue of Dengeki PlayStation.
 The game is produced by Sohei Niikawa, with the character designs by Takehito Harada and music composed by Tenpei Sato.
 Before the release the game was promised to take a darker and more serious direction, unlike many of the past games in the series.

 Disgaea 5 was published in Japan by Nippon Ichi Software, with NIS America handling the publishing duties in North America and Europe, and the localization of the game into English and French.

 The Nintendo Switch port, Disgaea 5 Complete, was officially announced during the Nintendo Switch presentation on January 13, 2017.
 This version of the game contains all of the previously released downloadable content for the PlayStation 4 version.
 It was later ported to the Microsoft Windows; this version removed all of the game's online features.

 Release

 Disgaea 5 was first released in Japan on March 26, 2015, and later in North America on October 6, and in Europe on October 16.
 A limited edition was also announced, which included a collector's box, two-disc soundtracks, hard cover art book and several other items.
-A port for the Nintendo Switch was released in Japan on March 3, 2017 as a launch title for the system.
+A port for the Nintendo Switch was released in Japan on March 3, 2017, as a launch title for the system.
 This port was released in North America on May 23, 2017, and Europe and Australia on May 26, 2017.

 The PC release of Disgaea 5 Complete by NIS America faced lengthy delays.
 While initially scheduled to release in April 2018, it was delayed until the summer, and ultimately to October 22, 2018, due to an unspecified "issue", despite the game's demo - accidentally containing the full game - having already been released and quickly pulled from Steam.
 The unlocked demo was later distributed on piracy sites, allowing the entire title to be played illicitly.
-The unclear reasons for the delay, as well as the removal of all network features, including the Strategy Assembly and Netherworld Edit Shop, again due to unspecified "irreconcilable platform differences", resulted in the release being called a "months-long debacle" by Kotaku.
+The unclear reasons for the delay, as well as the removal of all network features, including the ability to send messages, items and custom maps to other players, again due to unspecified "irreconcilable platform differences", resulted in the release being called a "months-long debacle" by Kotaku.